yirkajk/yirkajk.github.io/README.md

 #### Research Interests
 Quantum computing: what can quantum computers do, what can't they do, and the structure that creates those differences.

-Specific areas I'm interested in include quantum computational complexity, algorithms, and connections to applications.
+I'm especially interested in quantum computational complexity, algorithms, and connections to applications.

 ***